Modular functoriality in the Local Langlands Correspondence: Smith-Treumann localization for diamonds

 The output of the theory looks similar to that for complex algebraic varieties or schemes (developed in \cite{Tr19} and \cite{RW}).
 However, the details of the proofs are quite different, owing to the different behavior of \'{e}tale sheaves on adic spaces.
 For example, the theory relies crucially on finiteness results, which in the case of schemes comes from quasi-compactness (among other things).
 On the other hand, non-quasicompactness is ubiquitous in $p$-adic geometry.
 For example, the complement of a closed subspace is usually not quasi-compact, hence the extension-by-zero from such a complement is not constructible; this example already illustrates that we will frequently need to contend with non-constructible sheaves.

 The contents of this section are as follows.
 In \S \ref{ssec: extra small} we codify the notion of ``extra small'' v-stacks.
-The adjective ``extra small'' is a slight strengthening of ``small'', and allows to approximate the v-stack by quasicompact subspaces.
-In \S \ref{ssec: Tate category}, we define the (large) ``Tate category'' of a locally spatial diamond, following ideas of Treumann \cite{Tr19} but with modifications as in \cite[\S 3]{Fe23} to allow infinite dimensional sheaves.
+The adjective ``extra small'' is a slight strengthening of ``small'', and guarantees that we can approximate the v-stack by quasicompact subspaces.
+In \S \ref{ssec: Tate category}, we define the (large) ``Tate category'' of a locally spatial diamond, following ideas of Treumann \cite{Tr19} but with modifications as in \cite[\S 3]{Fe23} to allow sheaves with infinite-dimensional stalks.
 In \S \ref{ssec: permanence big tate category} we prove technical bounds for the tor-dimension of various sheaf operations, in order to show in that these operations pass to the Tate category, which we do in \S \ref{ssec: functors on Tate cat}.
 In \S \ref{ssec: smith operation} we define the ``Smith operation'', a kind of localization functor to the $\Sigma$-fixed points, and establish compatibility properties that may be thought of as forms of equivariant localization.
 Finally, in \S \ref{ssec: tate cohomology} we define Tate cohomology and various generalizations of it.